 How we’re run

 For a long time, we have done this out of our own pocket.
-In 2017 Exeter City Council has pledged it’s support behind us, allowing us to spend more time working with and on behalf of the tech community.
+Exeter City Council has pledged it’s support behind us, allowing us to spend more time working with and on behalf of the tech community.

 “Exeter City Council is supporting and working with Tech Exeter on raising the profile of the digital & tech community in the city and improving skills within this sector”

 Councillor Rachel Sutton, Lead Councillor for Economy at Exeter City Council.

 We also have some wonderful corporate sponsors in Stephens Scown LLP, SET squared, and GreyMatter who help us put on our free events.

 We often work alongside various other tech communities in the South West, collaborating on events and sharing ideas.

 Kris Sum is MD of tech consultancy Switch Systems Ltd, based in Exeter.
 Kris is a keen technologist and gamer in his spare time, and loves nothing more than to tinker on side projects.

 “I started Switch when I moved back to Exeter after University – I couldn’t find a job locally and I really wanted to stay in this beautiful city, so I started contracting doing programming as a sole trader.
 Having gained big clients such as the University of Exeter I needed to expand, so I set up Switch Systems and haven’t looked back!”

 “I’ve always been an early adopter of new technology, from my first mp3 player as a teenager, through to todays smart phones, smart watches and virtual reality headsets – I couldn’t live without tech!